What Causes Black Stains on Stucco?: Causes and Solutions

 Algae grows on stucco’s porous surface, where calcium carbonate may contribute to suitable conditions.
 Transitioning from green to black stains as it matures.
 This is common in humid climates, with many homes facing algae infestations, particularly under windows where moisture pools and humidity persists.

 Everyday dirt, grime, and airborne contaminants settle into stucco’s textured surface.
+Pollutants, such as environmental debris and airborne particles, can accumulate on stucco and contribute to staining.
 When rain washes them down from roofs or windows, they can mimic mold or mildew, requiring targeted cleaning to rid the stucco walls of these stains.
+Additionally, shrubs and other landscaping can contribute to stains by rubbing against the stucco or depositing organic debris, which can lead to discoloration over time.

 Hidden rust stains from metal lath or rot from decaying wood behind the stucco can bleed through, contributing to discoloration.
 This is a frequent issue for stucco stains under windows, where water intrusion degrades materials over time.